SkandaAithal-1/CUDA/README.md

 - The data reuse in this case is less compared to 2D convolution, so the upper limit on floating-point to global memory access ratio is not as high.
 - This is the motivation for thread coarsening.
 - Register tiling is also done here to reduce the amount of shared memory used since data in the third dimension is not necessarily shared with the entire block.

+---

+## Task 12: Histogram

+**Summar** :
+Implemented a kernel to compute histogram of a vector.
+It uses atomic operations with privatization and thread coarsening with interleaved partitioning scheme.

+**Learned** :

+- Atomic operations in CUDA which are basically read-modify-write operations that are executed together without interruption.
+- This is useful when there is thread interference, where multiple threads try to read and write to the same memory at the same time.
+- Atomic operations are sequential and hence they do not efficiently use memory throughput.
+If last layer cache supports atomic operations, then they can better utilize memory throughput since it takes less clock cycles to access cache.
+- Privatization is a technique to reduce contention on atomic operations by maintaining a private copy of the histogram.
+- Thread coarsening to reduce the contention on atomic operations in the end during reduction of private histograms.
+- Two schemes for thread coarsening : Contiguous and Interleaved partitioning.
+- Aggregation in case there is a large concentration of identical values in localised areas of the input vector.